-6.0.1 Documentation of descriptive information for data included in the AIP and SIP, and which supports the archive, is stored within the CMS, OMS16 and the AIP.
-The repository provides downloadable metadata templates and advice, through the Guidelines for Depositors4, to ensure that both collection and file-level documentation are adequate.
+Documentation of descriptive information for data included in the AIP and SIP, and which supports the archive, is stored within the CMS, OMS and the AIP.
+The repository provides downloadable metadata templates and advice, through the Instructions for Depositors, to ensure that both collection and file-level documentation are adequate.

-6.0.2 Original templates, submitted as part of SIP, are stored alongside the data within the AIP and disseminated as part of the DIP.30 These files are normalised to stable preservation and dissemination formats in line with current guidelines.31
+Original templates, submitted as part of SIP, are stored alongside the data within the AIP and disseminated as part of the DIP (see Section 5).
+Documentation pertinent to the collection is stored within the admin/project_metadata directory, while data/file specific metadata is stored in the /documentation/ directories of the /preservation/ and /dissemination/ directories of the AIP.

+These files are normalised to stable preservation and dissemination formats in line with current guidelines.
+Typically collection level metadata is disseminated through a dedicated metadata page for each collection.

-6.0.3 In instances where additional or enhance documentation is submitted within the SIP, this can be 'attached' to the collection record within the CMS.16 This metadata is also preserved and disseminated in a suitable format as part of the AIP.
+In instances where additional or enhanced documentation is submitted within the SIP, this can be 'attached' to the collection record within the CMS.
+This metadata is also preserved and disseminated in a suitable format as part of the AIP.

-6.0.4 Digital submissions of data, using OASIS,7 OASIS Images8 or ADS-easy9, allow the input of the ADS' required metadata and documentation through a series of online forms.
-This information is then imported, and stored, within the CMS and OMS.16 The resultant documentation and metadata is stored and disseminated in the same way as standard collections.
+Digital submissions of data using OASIS or ADS-easy allow Depositor to record collection metadata within an online form.
+This information is then imported, and stored, within the CMS and OMS.
+File specific documentation is uploaded, and metadata is stored and disseminated in the same way as standard collections.

-6.0.5 Both CMS and OMS are also utilised to manage datasets.
-The OMS records technical metadata, including file location, filename, fixity value and size, alongside format, MIME type, PRONOM identifier and data type that supports the continued management of datasets.32 The creation of fixity values (checksums)33 allows the repository to monitor the 'health' of data during the preservation life cycle.
+The CMS and OMS are also used to manage datasets.
+The OMS records technical metadata, including file location, filename, fixity value and size, alongside format, MIME type, PRONOM identifier and data type that supports the continued management of datasets.
+The creation of fixity values (checksums) allows the repository to monitor the 'health' of data during the preservation life cycle.
 Checksums are calculated when data is uploaded, through one of the repositories digital deposition streams, or during accession, in instances where data is submitted using other means.
-These fixity values (checksums) allow the repository to monitor the 'health' of files and data sets throughout the preservation life cycle.34
+These fixity values (checksums) allow the repository to monitor the files and data sets throughout the preservation life cycle, and as defined in the ADS Preservation Policy.